galo/moloon/README.md

 ## Agent and Controller

 Moolon is composed of a master, and a number of agents.
 Agent discovery can done using Kubernetes or a static configuration file.
-For static configuration use DISCOVERY_CONFIG=file and DISCOVERY_AGENTS=https://agent1:port,https:agent2:port
+For static configuration use DISCOVERY_CONFIG=static and DISCOVERY_AGENTS=https://agent1:port,https:agent2:port

 To start an agent, do